d2l-ai/d2l-en/chapter_preliminaries/probability.md

 in the general population but if we condition on being in the hospital then we might find that broken bones are negatively correlated with lung cancer.
-That is because the broken bone *explains away* why some person is in the hospital and thus lowers the probability that they have lung cancer.
+That is because the broken bone *explains away* why some person is in the hospital and thus lowers the probability that they are hospitalized because of having lung cancer.

 And conversely, two dependent random variables